AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/013-real-food.md

 "You want to bite me?"

 Ant shook his head.
 "No, I'm hungry.
-And I feed before I left
+And I feed before I left so I'm good, but that doesn't eliminate the need to fuel my body while I work."

+"I'm work?"

+"No.  You are a fucking coincidence.
+A theif stole something from my mother, and the guy who was holding it doesn't want mother to know so while she's in Italy incommunicado he asked me to get it.
+And with Jack gone, I needed help so I asked

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ1OTk1Mjk4LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMTIyMTYwMjU2OSwtMjA4ODc0NjYxMl19
 -->